 We will most definitely keep you in mind for the future and pass on your name to any other society who might be interested.
 Thank you again.- Grange Art Society

-Better late than never to say thank you on behalf of all members who attended your demonstration a couple of weeks ago.
+Thank you on behalf of all members who attended your demonstration a couple of weeks ago.
 I have just had the glowing report from Gwyn after today's meeting.
 Everyone enjoyed it and felt they had picked up lots of tips on technique.
 Hope you enjoyed it.- Morecambe Bay Art & Craft Society

 Important Note: As with my paintings I like to keep the prices for my demonstrations & workshops at a reasonable level so that as many people as possible can afford them.
 As a result of this I have demonstrated not just for larger established art societies up and down the country but also small local clubs with only a few members and even groups of painters who just like to paint together who have been looking for a little inspiration.
 If you have rejected the idea of having a professional artist come and demonstrate or provide a workshop before on the assumption that it would be too expensive then now may be the time to reconsider.
 Drop me an email today - you never know until you ask!….